openvinotoolkit/openvino/docs/notebooks/240-dolly-2-instruction-following-with-output.rst

 .. parsed-literal::

-    2023-06-01 12:40:22.260551: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2023-07-17 14:47:00.308996: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2023-06-01 12:40:22.297683: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2023-07-17 14:47:00.348466: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2023-06-01 12:40:22.937097: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2023-07-17 14:47:01.039895: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
-    /home/ea/work/notebooks_convert/notebooks_conv_env/lib/python3.8/site-packages/openvino/offline_transformations/__init__.py:10: FutureWarning: The module is private and following namespace `offline_transformations` will be removed in the future. warnings.warn(
-    Post-training Optimization Tool is deprecated and will be removed in the future.
-Please use Neural Network Compression Framework instead: https://github.com/openvinotoolkit/nncf
-    Nevergrad package could not be imported.
-If you are planning to use any hyperparameter optimization algo, consider installing it using pip.
-This implies advanced usage of the tool.
-Note that nevergrad is compatible only with Python 3.7+

 .. parsed-literal::